LT-IntroToAI-SY2526/assignment6-part2-per3-Cris30-ai/a6_part2_writeup.md

 ## Question 1: Feature Importance

 Based on your house price model, rank the four features from most important to least important.
 Explain how you determined this ranking.

 **YOUR ANSWER:**
-1. Most Important: Square Feet
+1. Most Important:Bedrooms(6648.97)
-2. Bedrooms
+2. Bathrooms(3858.90)
-3. Bathrooms
+3. Square Feet(121.11)
-4. Least Important:Age
+4. Least Important:Age(-950.35)

 **Explanation:** I ordered the features by their absolute size of their coefficients.
-Then realized SqaureFeet had the largest coefficient, while Age had the smallest.
+Then realized Bedrooms(6648.97) had the largest coefficient, while Age(-950.35) had the smallest.